 You should receive Comptroller Form AP-219, Request for Binding Arbitration, and a notice of the property owner's rights with the order of determination issued by the ARB.
 If you do not receive Comptroller Form AP-219, Request for Binding Arbitration form and think you qualify for arbitration, contact your county appraisal district.

-Binding arbitration for contiguous properties is an appeal that allows a property owner who has two or more pieces of contiguous property to be heard in a single arbitration.
-To qualify, the properties must be contiguous to one another and must belong to the same property owner.
-When applying for arbitration for contiguous properties, the owner should identify on the arbitration application that he or she is requesting arbitration for contiguous properties and identify all contiguous properties to be considered for arbitration.
+Binding arbitration for contiguous tracts of land is an appeal that allows a property owner who has two or more pieces of contiguous tracts of land to be heard in a single arbitration.
+To qualify, the properties must be contiguous to one another, be tracts of land and belong to the same property owner.
+When applying for arbitration for contiguous tracts of land, the owner should identify on the arbitration application that he or she is requesting arbitration for contiguous tracts of land and identify all contiguous tracts to be considered for arbitration.

 The appraisal district must certify the application and forward the request and the money order or cashier's check, along with a copy of the order of determination, to the Comptroller's office within 10 calendar days.
 Some appraisal districts may contact you concerning your request during this period.